shivannis/xandr-docs-public/xandr-docs/articles/monetize/publisher-reporting.md

 # Publisher reporting

 Publisher reports allow you to get more granular information about the performance of individual publishers than is provided by [Network Reporting](network-reporting.md).
 These reports are also designed to contain information that is more relevant to selling activity than buyer or network reports.
-Also, if you only participate in selling activity (e.g., as a Publisher) on the Xandr platform, these may be the only reports you have access to.
+Also, if you only participate in selling activity (e.g., as a Publisher) on the Microsoft Advertising platform, these may be the only reports you have access to.

 In this section of the reporting guide, you'll find documentation for all of our publisher-level reports.